 Various NGO and refugee aid charities call Impact Hub their professional home.

 The various coworking and meeting rooms at Impact Hub all follow different themes and quirky decor styles.
 There is a kitchen and a courtyard on-site for personal use/recreation, as well as a library and various meeting rooms.

-A variety of coworking packages are available, and Impact Hub offers a 20% discount during the Greek summer months of July and August.
-With that, it’s worth noting however that the space is open daily between 10 am and 7 pm whereas other coworking spots in town are 24/7.
+A variety of coworking packages are available.
+Impact Hub offers a 20% discount during the Greek summer months of July and August.

 Adjacent to the offices, there is also a storage facility that accommodates various local businesses.
-So, if the work that you do involves holding a small amount of stock or products, Cowork.Gr will offer you a safe space to store these, and the fees for doing so are very reasonable.
+So, if the work that you do involves holding a small amount of stock or products, Cowork.Gr will offer you a safe space to store these.

 The private offices and coworking spaces here are modern, bright, and airy.
 Rooms contain plush furnishings and ergonomic chairs and everything has been recently renovated.

 Most rooms boast their own balconies with breathtaking views across the Saronic Gulf – the perfect background while working.

 A variety of packages are available depending on the type of space you want and the duration you want to use it for.
 Special introductory rates also apply.